inkandfeet/inkshop/README.md

 - Test different versions of content on your site
 - Share posts to social media
 - Protect your sanity against trolls and abusive people
 - Export and backup every bit of data in the system.
-Import it back again
+Import it back again.

 It won't ever let you:
 - Spam people who haven't fully consented to receive your mailings